 The results of this study indicate the relationship between several risk factors that can cause Work-related Musculoskeletal Disorders.
 To put the decision maker in a better position to understand the relationships, a large number of complex factors are divided into causal groups.
-This question helps to better understand the position of the participants and their role in the process of mutual influence.
-In this study, 46 occupational risk factors related to musculoskeletal disorders in the food sector were selected from related articles and classified according to the 4m method.
+This question helps to understand better the position of the participants and their role in the process of mutual influence.
+In this study, 46 occupational risk factors related to musculoskeletal disorders in the food sector were selected from relevant articles and classified using the 4 M method.
 The fuzzy DEMATEL study is designed and delivered to experts.
 Finally, these risk factors were evaluated using the Fuzzy DEMATEL method.
-The DEMATEL method allows us to plan better and solve problems.
-In this way, to better understand cause-effect relationships, it can be divided several criteria into causeeffect groups to build a correlation map.
-According to the results, the age factor has a greater influence compared to other identified risk factors (is the most causal), and the job satisfaction factor compared to other identified risk factors, is the most influential factor.
-According to the results, the most important risk factor is the duration of work and the least important is related to the genetic risk factor.
-Arivanto et al. conducted a determine the control study to of musculoskeletal disorders in the food industry.
-They concluded the following factors have been linked to the MSDs in workers in food processing: manual load handling, age, gender, and work stress, excessive weight in the workplace, smoking habits, and alcohol consumption.
-Work management, ergonomics training, workplace modifications, enhanced services of occupational health (including routine examinations), and adjustments of manual handling load are all important components of MSD control in the food industry (1).
+The DEMATEL method enables us to plan more effectively and solve problems more efficiently.
+In this way, to better understand cause-effect relationships, it can be divided into several criteria to form cause-effect groups, thereby building a correlation map.
+According to the results, the age factor has a greater influence compared to other identified risk factors (is the most causal), and the job satisfaction factor, compared to other identified risk factors, is the most influential.
+According to the results, the most critical risk factor is the duration of work, and the least important is the genetic risk factor.
+Ariyanto et al. conducted a study to determine the control of musculoskeletal disorders in the food industry.
+They concluded the following factors have been linked to the MSDs in workers in food processing: manual load handling, age, gender, work stress, excessive weight in the workplace, smoking habits, and alcohol consumption.
+Work management, ergonomics training, workplace modifications, occupational enhanced health services (including routine examinations), and adjustments to manual handling loads are all essential components of MSD control in the food industry (1).

-Milhem et al. conducted a study to examine the current knowledge about how common WMSDs are among physical therapists, the factors that contribute to their risk, and the ways they can be prevented.
-They concluded low back pain of therapists is related to their jobs and is not possible to prevent workrelated injuries with skills and knowledge of proper body mechanics.
+Milhem et al. conducted a study to examine the current knowledge about the prevalence of WMSDs among physical therapists, the factors that contribute to their risk, and the ways they can be prevented.
+They concluded that low back pain among therapists is related to their jobs and is not possible to avoid workrelated injuries with skills and knowledge of proper body mechanics.
 Physical therapists should utilize mechanical aids during patient transfers, and they should devise fresh approaches to lower their WMSDs without sacrificing the standard of care (5).
-In a descriptive-analytical study based on simple Bolghanabadi random sampling, et al concluded there has been a significant correlation found between musculoskeletal symptoms and BMI, work experience, average number of hours worked per day, and fatigue (14).
+In a descriptive-analytical study based on simple random sampling, Bolghanabadi et al. concluded that a significant correlation was found between musculoskeletal symptoms and BMI, work experience, average number of hours worked per day, and fatigue (14).

-Mazloumi et al. conducted a study in Iran during the years 2000 to 2015 intending to investigate the risk factors of musculoskeletal disorders related to work in the working society.
+Mazloumi et al. conducted a study in Iran from 2000 to 2015, aiming to investigate the risk factors associated with musculoskeletal disorders among the working population.
 The greatest rating was given to employees in industrial, administrative, service, and agricultural environments for perceived discomfort in the lower back.
-Additionally, every risk factor that was found was divided into eleven categories, which included biomechanical, tools, equipment, organizational aspects, time aspects of work design, work content, social, financial, and economic issues, training, and individual specifications (29).
+Additionally, every risk factor identified was categorized into eleven categories, including biomechanical. equipment, tools and organizational aspects, time aspects of work design, work content, social, financial, and economic issues, training, and individual specifications (29).

-Samira Ansari et al. looked into the musculoskeletal disorder's prevalence and related risk factors among students at Qazvin University.
-They concluded effective risk factors on the students' musculoskeletal disorders included age, weight, job, education level, marital status, exercise, and stress (30).
+Samira Ansari et al. looked into the prevalence of musculoskeletal disorders and related risk factors among students at Qazvin University.
+They concluded that effective risk factors for the students' musculoskeletal disorders included age, weight, occupation, education level, marital status, physical activity, and stress (30).